openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 \sin\theta
 \end{array}\right)$$

-Let's look at that for a moment.
-**//TODO: write what the cosine and sine is**
 Now we found a target for the $x$ axis to go to.
 In order to find a new home for the old $y$ axis, we only need to know the angle between them.
 Luckily, we all know that it's 90 degrees, or in radians: $\frac{\pi}{2}$.
 The new home will then have to be at angle $\theta + \frac{\pi}{2}$ from the x axis (angle 0):

 $$